Teaching and research

-- The school is ranked the no.1 research environment in the UK (for agriculture, veterinary and food science) in the 2014 REF results (Research Excellence Framework).
-97% of our work (in the Schools of Biosciences and Veterinary Medicine and Science) was judged to be of international quality.
+- The school is ranked the no.1 research environment in the UK for agriculture, veterinary and food science in the Research Excellence Framework 2014; 97% of our work (in the Schools of Biosciences and Veterinary Medicine and Science) was judged to be of international quality

 - The majority of our staff are involved in research, much of which is of a national and international level standing.

 Our aim is excellence in teaching and research to sustain a healthy supply of food.
 We study: